 If you have more time in Cavan…

 Legend has it that Cú Chulainn camped in Dún na Rí Forest Park while fighting the armies of Queen Maeve of Connaught, and that’s just the start of this park’s history.
 Explore the 565-acre forest – that’s the size of 425 football pitches – to discover the Ice House, Toba na Splinne Holy Well, and Cromwell’s Bridge along the walking trails.
 Make sure the kids are on the lookout for the varied wildlife who call the park home – squirrels and hares are common spots, but only a lucky few will see otters along the river.

 Let the kids get hands-on at Killinkere Visitor Farm, a traditional working farm with some unusual petting farm animals.
 It’s not just lambs and piglets here - from llamas and miniature horses and rare birds, kids will love getting up close and personal with these curious animals.
 Hop on a tractor trailer or even on one of the farm’s ponies for a ride around the farm, and you can all enjoy tea and scones in the old farmhouse afterwards.

-Whether you’re looking for some adrenaline-raising activities or just to enjoy family fun in a scenic spot, Cavan is a great place to visit for all ages.
-When are you planning your short break?
+Whether you’re looking for some adrenaline-raising activities or just to enjoy family fun in a scenic spot, Cavan is a great place to visit.
+Use our Cavan destination page to find your perfect family holiday packed with great activities for all ages.